 some help.
 With camera equipment being a bit pricey, there are few options available.
 But before you give up, check out the Taro!
 This is something that is well worth a look as it combines infrared technology with AI to produce a robotic

 cameraman.
 Auto-tracking is super-useful when filming outdoor sports like skateboarding, parkour, skiing, basketball, or tennis.
-However, tracking a fast-moving target against a dynamically-shifting background makes it practically
+However, tracking a fast-moving target against a dynamically-shifting background makes it practically impossible

-squarely in the frame to accurately capture all the action – effortlessly!
+the frame to accurately capture all the action – effortlessly!